 Brushing and flossing takes care of your teeth, but what about the rest of your mouth?
 Your tongue, throat, palate, and gums need regular cleansing, too.
 Enter mouthwash.
 Rinse your mouth with mouthwash after brushing and flossing, and you will swiftly eliminate any remaining plaque.
 Whether you want to prevent cavities, freshen your breath, or fight gum disease, there a many mouthwashes available that are designed to do the job you need.
 Prefer keeping things natural?
 Make your own!

 Crooked or misaligned teeth can be harder to clean, and therefore make it easier for plaque and tartar to build up.
 Braces are worn for around a year to a year and a half on average, but provide beautiful straight teeth that last a lifetime.
 These days there are a number of modern and discreet alternatives to traditional metal braces -- lingual braces, invisible, removable braces, and fast braces, to name just a few.
-Talk to your dentist to find out if you’re a suitable candidate for braces.
+Talk to your dentist in battersea at Chatfield Dental Centre to find out if you’re a suitable candidate for braces.

 If you’re a smoker, you may want to pay serious consideration to the harm you’re doing to your oral health.
 Not only can smoking cause bad breath and yellow teeth, but it can also erode the gum and bone, and lead to gum disease and even tooth loss.